 If you venture up the Keewaydin Trail, you will eventually hike past a strange looking structure sitting off into the woods.
 It looks like a miniature house that comes up to your chest, but this odd little one roomed structure is long abandoned, as indicated by a giant hole in the roof.
 Peering inside, the rotting interior was filled with stagnant black water.
 There seemed to be a stream, either natural or created by runnoff oozing out from underneath it.
 But what was it?
 I had no ideas.
 A passing hiker informed me that this was one of Vermont’s “Fairy Houses“, which are scattered mostly around the town of Grafton.
 But after doing the research, it just didn’t add up.
 This seemed more utilitarian, and a little less…I’m not sure, whimsical?
 Maybe this was something that once protected a natural spring?
 If anyone has any idea, feel free to pass the information along.

 From the White Rocks, Route 140 twists its way down through a deep gulf formed by the aptly named Roaring Brook.
 The narrow highway offers one more serpentine turn before dipping into Wallingford village, where elegant Victorian houses climb down the hillside to the small downtown district.
-Here, at the only traffic light in town, sits another Wallingford curiosity that is far more gentle than the White Rocks.
+Here, at the only traffic light in town, sits another Wallingford curiosity that is far more gentle than the White Rocks, but practically as enigmatic.